tinnd1506/Gym_Management_System/Readme.md

-# Task Management Application
+# Gym Membership Application

-A task management application built with Node.js, designed using Domain-Driven Design (DDD) principles.
-This application allows users to organize tasks into categories, track due dates, manage priorities, and mark tasks as complete.
+A gym membership application built with Node.js, allowing users to manage memberships, classes, and trainers.

 ## Features

-- **Domain-Driven Design**: Core entities like Tasks, Categories, and Users are defined to reflect the application's business logic.
+- **Domain-Driven Design**: Core entities like Memberships, Classes, and Trainers are defined to reflect the application's business logic.
-- **Task Management**: Create, update, and track tasks with attributes like title, description, due date, priority, and completion status.
+- **Membership Management**: Create, update, and track memberships with attributes like member ID, start date, end date, and membership type.
-- **Category Organization**: Group tasks into categories (e.g., Work, Personal, Urgent) for better organization.
+- **Class Management**: Create, update, and track classes with attributes like name, schedule, and trainer ID.
+- **Trainer Management**: Create, update, and track trainers with attributes like name and expertise.
-- **Express API**: Exposes a REST API for managing tasks and categories.
+- **Express API**: Exposes a REST API for managing memberships, classes, and trainers.

 ## Technologies Used